Jock Johnstone

 John Chalmers Johnstone (23 June 1898 – 3 November 1936) was a Scottish footballer who played for Dundee, Aston Villa and Reading, mainly as a right half.

 He played twice in Aston Villa's run to the 1924 FA Cup Final, but did not take part in the match itself; this was indicative of his struggles over several seasons to be selected ahead of Frank Moss and George Blackburn, both of whom were England internationals.

+He sailed North to Sweden with the team on Aston Villa's first foreign tour in May 1926. Örgryte celebrated a major success when beating Aston Villa 5–2.
+Villa were defeated by Gothenburg-combined (Kombinerol Gotesburgslag).
+There followed a golf & fishing break where Johnstone took advantage of the opportunity to join the fishing party.
+Villa won 11 - 2 over the select Oslo-combined Lyn og Frig including FK Lyn players.